Skip to content | Accessibility Information

 Production

-This unit offers students the opportunity to develop a major practice-based project that is specifically designed to operate within the professional context identified in the MFA Production Contexts unit.
+This module offers students the opportunity to develop a major practice-based project that is specifically designed to operate within the professional context identified in the MFA Production Contexts module.
 Students create and self-produce an innovative piece of work, or platform, exhibition or exchange event, that promotes and sustains their work.
 They might choose to work individually or in collaborative groups and are supported in the development of the work by a staff mentor.

 Production Contexts